microsoft/pxt/docs/project-tools.md

   panel first; another Escape from its bubble retracts the options.
 - The panel can be resized using its edge, or Left/Right, Home/End on the keyboard resize control.
 The layout is mirrored in RTL and fits narrow screens.
+  Compact panels extend to just above the mobile footer.
+The whiteboard's palette scrolls independently, so all 16 colors remain available even on short screens.
 - Existing block help, reference, built-in keyboard help and markdown entry points open Documentation.
 Asking for the same topic again selects Documentation even when Whiteboard is currently active.
 Collapsing does not reload the docs iframe.
+- Use the **Whiteboards** dropdown in the whiteboard header to select a board, **Rename whiteboard**, or create a **New whiteboard**.
+A project can have up to eight boards with unique, single-line names of up to 64 characters.
+Each board has its own 160 × 120 drawing, text notes and undo history; the last selected board is remembered.
+Undo history is kept during switching, not across reloads.
+- When there is more than one board, **Delete whiteboard** asks for confirmation naming the board. **Cancel** or Escape leaves it unchanged.
+Confirming **Delete** removes that board's drawing and notes, saves the remaining collection and switches to a neighboring board.
+At least one board is always kept; deletion cannot be undone with the drawing editor's Undo button.
-- Whiteboard uses the existing single-image editor with a separate Redux store, a 160 × 120 sketch and a plain-text note field.
-It is not a game asset.
+- An existing single whiteboard becomes **Whiteboard 1**, preserving its drawing, text and palette.
+Each board uses the existing single-image editor with a separate Redux store and is never registered as a game asset.
 The canvas sits directly below the privacy label without a separate Sketch/Clear drawing row.
-Multiple pages and image resizing are not part of this first version.
+  Image resizing is not supported.

 The short privacy label is **“Private project notes: not included when sharing”**.
 There is no routine saving/saved text.
 Save errors display a Retry action.